 David Rowe is one of millions of men and women who have served our country.
 The father and husband served in the military for more than 30 years before retiring, and he is one of the first veterans to complete genetic testing at Sanford Health at no cost.

 Sanford Health wanted to give back to veterans like Rowe for their service.
-Through a generous gift from Denny Sanford and a fundraising effort, Sanford Health can now offer its patients with current or past U.S. military service the option to get the Sanford Chip test at no cost.
+Through a generous gift from Denny Sanford and a fundraising effort, Sanford Health can now offer its patients with current or past U.S. military service the option to get the genetic test at no cost.

 Rowe volunteered to be one of the first.
 His passion for his fellow service members was part of the reason he wanted to share his experience.

 Three decades of service

 “I enlisted in the Air Force in October 1970.
 That’s back when we had the draft.
 I was not interested in getting drafted, so I enlisted in the Air Force.
 That’s where my dad had been, so that’s where I chose,” Rowe said.